edgeofspace/direwolf/README.md

 ## Using Data ##

 Once Dire Wolf is operational and running, rows of data should start to appear in the `dw_packets` database table.
-For example, what if we wanted to list all of the packets our station has heard directly over the last 5 minutes from SDR #0 on 144.390MHz?
-We could use a bit of SQL like this (see [example.sql](example.sql)):
+For example, if we wanted to list all of the packets our station has heard directly over the last 5 minutes from SDR #0 on 144.390MHz, we could use a bit of SQL code like this (see [example.sql](example.sql)):

 ### Example.sql ###